What are smart meters?

 How does the ACMA regulate EME for smart meters?

-Smart meters used for communication must comply with the ACMA’s Radiocommunications (Electromagnetic Radiation – Human Exposure) Standard 2014 (the Human Exposure Standard).
-The Human Exposure Standard uses the EME exposure limits set by the Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) in the Radiation Protection Standard for Maximum Exposure Levels to Radiofrequency Fields – 3 kHz to 300 GHz (2002) (the ARPANSA standard).
+Most smart meters, such as those used by electricity suppliers, incorporate a radiocommunications transmitter and are required to comply with the ACMA’s Radiocommunications (Electromagnetic Radiation – Human Exposure) Standard 2014 (the Human Exposure Standard).
+The Human Exposure Standard requires smart meters to comply with the EME exposure limits set by the Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) in the Radiation Protection Standard for Maximum Exposure Levels to Radiofrequency Fields – 3 kHz to 300 GHz (2002) (the ARPANSA standard).

 How can we be confident that smart meters are operating within the safety limits?